Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Evaluation Metrics

 \section{Evaluation Metrics}

 \X{\mathbb{X}} \Dom{\mathbf{Dom}} \D{\mathcal{D}}

 In this section, we introduce the metrics that we use to measure the correctness and fairness of the evaluated techniques.
-We start with some basic notations related to the concepts of binary classification.
-Next, we proceed to describe the two types of evaluation metrics and the rationale behind our choices.
+We start with some basic notations related to the concepts of binary classification and then proceed to describe the two types of evaluation metrics and the rationale behind our choices.

-\textbf{Basic notations.}
+\subsubsection{Basic notations.}

 Let $\D$ be an annotated dataset with the schema $(\X, S; Y)$, where $\X$ denotes a set of attributes that describe each tuple or individual in the dataset $\D$, $S$ denotes a sensitive attribute, and $Y$ denotes the annotation (ground-truth class label).
 Without loss of generality, we assume that $S$ is binary, i.e., $\Dom(S) = \{\prot, \priv\}$, where \priv indicates a \emph{privileged} and \prot indicates an \emph{unprivileged} group.
 We use $S_t$ to denote the particular sensitive attribute assignment of a tuple $t \in \D$.
 We denote a binary classification task $f: f(\X) \rightarrow \hat{Y}$, where $\hat{Y}$ denotes the \emph{predicted} class label ($\Dom(Y) = \Dom(\hat Y) = \{0, 1\}$).
-Without loss of generality, we interpret $1$ as a favorable (positive) prediction and $0$ as an unfavorable (negative) prediction. $Y_t$ and $\hat{Y}_t$ denote the ground-truth and predicted class label for $t$, respectively.
-We summarize the notations used in the paper in Figure~\ref{table:notation}.
+Without loss of generality, we interpret $1$ as a favorable (positive) prediction and $0$ as an unfavorable (negative) prediction.
+We use $Y_t$ and $\hat{Y}_t$ to denote the ground-truth and predicted class label for $t$, respectively.
+We summarize the notations in Figure~\ref{table:notation}.